The idea that Iran is digitally isolated from the world is a myth.

 Also, internet data packages are inexpensive in Iran.
 A 10-gig package goes for $2 USD or less.

 So what is the problem with the Internet in Iran?

 The problem is that access to social media and many websites is restricted in Iran.
 The irony is that it’s not just Iran’s government restricting access.
-The rest of the world also actively bans Iranian IP addresses because of International sanctions (even after Washington realized its faux pas and said, “never mind.”)
+The rest of the world also actively bans Iranian IP addresses because of International sanctions (even after Washington realized its faux pas and softened the sanctions on Internet services.)

 Internet Apps that are banned in Iran